 “The water is the lifeblood of any area,” he said.

 There will be a public hearing about the amendment at the Lauderdale County Courthouse Annex at 9:15 a.m. on Tuesday, according to District 2 Supervisor Wayman Newell.

 “At that time, the supervisors will hear the pros and cons of the transfer station, and then we will go from there,” Newell said.

 Rutledge said the board of supervisors will learn about three different measures at the public hearing.
 One measure is the creation of the transfer station.
-Another is that Waste Pro wants to expand its Pine Ridge Landfill.
+Another is that Waste Pro wants to expand a landfill.
 And another measure is that JWC Environmental wants to expand its landfill on Willow Lake Road.